Yousign/blog/_data/posts/introducing-our-product-principles.md

 # Principles definition: an iterative process

+### 1 - Catch all the good ideas

-The initial intention was to stop repeating the same things again and again so we first compiled ideas and decisions that were in the air.
+The initial intention was to stop repeating the same things again and again, so we first compiled ideas and decisions that were in the air.
 Soon enough, this list grew a lot and had a bit of everything: how we work, how to structure screens, how to organize Figma files… so the first step was to separate high-level principles (applicable to the full product team) from lower-level guidelines (such as Figma file structure).

+### 2 - Get feedback

 We received a lot of good insights from the team: ideas for additional principles, feedback and references (design principles from other startups).
 For example, it was reassuring to see that Figma’s team made several iterations before reaching the final result: 3 beautiful principles, well written, on a nice typographic poster.
 That was inspiring.

+### 3 - Make it short & memorable

 At that time our list was 10 items long, hard to remember and somehow… boring.
 We decided that the principles should form an acronym.
 This would force us to make it short and memorable.
 We all agreed on the SIGN acronym, as it would carry our DNA, making it easy to remember.
 With only 4 letters, it forced us to remove everything that was not necessary and keep only the essence of how we build products at Yousign.